-Video from the International Neuromodulation Society conference in 2009 iPlant.eu is written and maintained by Christopher Harris and is licensed under a Creative Commons License.
+Video from the International Neuromodulation Society conference in 2009 iPlant.eu is written and maintained by Christopher Harris and is licensed under a Creative Commons License (Attribution - NonCommercial - ShareAlike).
 Attribution/citation: "Harris, C.A. and Kilarski, L.L.
 (2009) A Novel, Web-Based Approach To Public Participation in Neuromodulation Research.
 9th World Conference of the International Neuromodulation Society."
 For up-to date information about rewarding DBS and related topics, follow iPlant on Twitter, Facebook, Google+ or YouTube.
-There is also a novel currently being written about the development of iPlants.
-Please address any comments or questions about the iPlant project to firstname.lastname@example.org.
+There is also a novel currently being written about the development of iPlants, which you can read here.
+Please address comments and questions about the iPlant project to email@example.com.

 References: R = academic, L = website